 2. Balance employee passion with company objectives.

 When deciding whether to structure a volunteering program or take a more laissez-faire approach, leaders face a trade-off.
 Employees are engaged and interested when they make choices for themselves and focus on projects that personally appeal to them.
 Yet structured, coordinated programs are more likely to encourage employee interaction and shared experiences, increasing morale and improving teamwork.

 There are several ways to achieve the right balance.
 One is to create corporate volunteering during COVID from the bottom up by giving employees an active role in shaping its focus and features.
 Adopting a bottom-up approach, homewares company Crate and Barrel responded to employees’ desires to alleviate food waste.
-By partnering with Singapore charity Food from the Heart, Crate and Barrel staff help organise food donation drives, and sort and pack food for distribution under the charity’s Community Food Pack program.
-The annual event is a highlight for employees, and there is a “buzz amongst staff for months afterward”.
+By partnering with the Singapore food charity community, Food from the Heart, Crate and Barrel staff help organise food donation drives, and sort and pack food for distribution under the food charity’s Community Food Pack program.
+The annual event is a highlight for employees, and there is a “buzz amongst staff for months afterwards”.
 It also has a positive impact on customer perceptions of the brand, as shown by the number of donations received.
 By responding to employee passion, Crate and Barrel struck the right balance between company objectives and staff interests.

 3. Make it accessible and COVID-safe.